Skip to main content

 Other features of YubiKeys include

-• Rugged and Portable The YubiKey is made with solid materials like glass-fiber reinforced plastic, can handle water and dust, and it does not need batteries.
+• Rugged and Portable: The YubiKey is made with solid materials like glass-fiber reinforced plastic, can handle water and dust, and does not need batteries.

-• Easy to Connect YubiKeys are available in USB-A and USB-C formats, as well as having a Near Field Communication NFC option for mobile devices, making it compatible with most computers and smartphones.
+• Easy to Connect: YubiKeys are available in USB-A and USB-C formats, as well as having a Near Field Communication (NFC) option for mobile devices, making them compatible with most computers and smartphones.

 Prerequisites